citylines/citylines/README.md

 Client
 ------
-- Install Node 7
-- Install npm
+- Install node and yarn
-- Install dependencies: `npm install`
+- Install dependencies: `yarn install`
-- Build: `npm run build`
+- Build: `yarn build`

 Go to localhost:9292 and you should have Citylines running in your machine.